Make-School-Courses/ARCHIVE-MOB-1-Swift-iOS-Xcode/Readme.md

 ## Competencies

+At the end of the course students should be able to:

 - Write working Swift code
-- Make use of the delegate design pattern, including creating their own
+- Make use of the delegate design pattern, including creating their own delegates
-- Student use callbacks in their code
+- Explain callbacks, and provide an example of what they are used for in iOS Development.
+- Identify opportunities for creating their own delegates, and make use of the Delegation pattern to solve problems in their app.
-- Should be able to Xcode’s debugging tools
+- Use Xcode’s debugging tools to identify and solve problems in their app.
-- Should be able to setup basic constraints with interface builder
+- Design and create basic constraints with Interface Builder.
-- Should be apply to apply the MVC pattern in their apps
+- Explain the Model-View-Controller design pattern, and make use of it in their app.
+- Write code with Object Oriented Programming in Swift.
+- Explain memory management in Swift and identify and break retain cycles.

 ## Projects